mealycpp/ECE4300_FALL2025/README.md

 ## Repository Structure
   1. Code
-    a.
-Python
+      1. Python
          - Contains the software reference implementation of A*.
          Used for verifying hardware correctness and generating expected outputs.
-    b.
-Verilog
+      2. Verilog
          - Hardware implementation of the accelerator.
          Includes:
          1. astar_top - top-level module and logic components
          2. astar_tb - testbench used for simulation and verification